negherbon/senai-5s/README.md

-## Repositório do webapp da aplicação.
+## Repositório do webapp que é a parte gerencial do sistema.